awesomemotive/WP-Mail-SMTP/readme.txt

 Tested up to: 4.7
 Stable tag: 0.10.1

 The most popular SMTP plugin on WordPress.org.
-Trusted by over 500'000 sites.
+Trusted by over 600k sites.

 == Description ==

+> Like my plugin?
+Got 30 seconds to help me out?
+Would love your feedback on WordPress, <a href="http://bit.ly/wpmailsmtpsurvey" title="3 question, 30 second WordPress survey">click here to answer my 3 question survey</a>.

 This plugin reconfigures the wp_mail() function to use SMTP instead of mail() and creates an options page that allows you to specify various options.